TotallySly/002.-OWN-PROJECT--rock-paper-scissors--basic--html-css--js/README.md

 - The shade of black would be a great backdrop to the background of the game.
 - The shade of gold is a visually pleasing and warming colour as the font of the game.
+- It also made a great background for the hover feature within CSS.

 ---